danBhentschel/techio-practical-linq/markdowns/08_MethodsCalculateSequence/03_selectmany.template.md

 Notice that in the code above, we passed an identity lambda expression into the `SelectMany()` call.
 This causes the elements of the constituent arrays to be copied into the resultant sequence without alteration.

-As shown in this example utilizing a list of lists, you can also perform transformations on the constituent sequences:
+You can also perform transformations on the constituent sequences, as shown in this example utilizing a list of lists:

 ```csharp
 //// EMBED: LinqCourseEmbeddedCode/Methods5.cs, SelectMany() 2